-Subsection (d) explains that a power of appointment can be conferred on an unborn or unascertained power holder, subject to any applicable rule against perpetuities.
+Subsection (d) explains that a power of appointment can be conferred on an unborn or unascertained powerholder, subject to any applicable rule against perpetuities.
 This is a postponed power.
-The power arises on the power holder's birth or ascertainment.
-The language creating the power as well as other factors such as the power holder's capacity under applicable law determine whether the power is then presently exercisable, postponed, or testamentary.
+The power arises on the powerholder's birth or ascertainment.
+The language creating the power as well as other factors such as the powerholder's capacity under applicable law determine whether the power is then presently exercisable, postponed, or testamentary.

-The rules of this Section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers §§ 18.1 and 19.9 and the accompanying Commentary.
+The rules of this section are consistent with, and this Comment draws on, Restatement Third of Property: Wills and Other Donative Transfers §§ 18.1 and 19.9 and the accompanying Commentary.

 SECTION 202.
 NONTRANSFERABILITY.
-A power holder may not transfer a power of appointment.
-If a power holder dies without exercising or releasing the power, the power lapses.
+A powerholder may not transfer a power of appointment.
+If the powerholder dies without exercising or releasing the power, the power lapses.

 A power of appointment is nontransferable.
-The power holder may not transfer the power to another person.
-(On the ability of the power holder to exercise the power by conferring on a permissible appointee a new power of appointment over the appointive property, see Section 305.)
-If the power holder dies without exercising or releasing the power, the power lapses.
-The power does not pass through the power holder's estate to the power holder's successors in interest.
+The powerholder may not transfer the power to another person.
+(On the ability of the powerholder to exercise the power by conferring on a permissible appointee a new power of appointment over the appointive property, see Section 305.)
+If the powerholder dies without exercising or releasing the power, the power lapses.
+(If a power is held by multiple powerholders, which is rare, on the death of one powerholder that individual's power lapses but the power continues to be held by the surviving powerholders.)
+If the powerholder partially releases the power and dies without exercising the remaining part, the unexercised part of the power lapses.
+The power does not pass through the powerholder's estate to the powerholder's successors in interest.

-The ability of an agent or guardian to make, revoke, exercise, or revoke the exercise of a power of appointment on behalf of a principal or ward is determined by other law, such as the Uniform Power of Attorney Act or the Uniform Guardianship and Protective Proceedings Act.
+The ability of an agent or guardian to create, revoke, exercise, or revoke the exercise of a power of appointment on behalf of a principal or ward is determined by other law, such as the Uniform Power of Attorney Act or the Uniform Guardianship and Protective Proceedings Act.

-The rule of this Section is fundamentally consistent with, and this Comment draws on, the Restatement Third of Property: Wills and Other Donative Transfers § 17.1, Comment b.
+The rule of this section is consistent with, and this Comment draws on, the Restatement Third of Property: Wills and Other Donative Transfers § 17.1, Comment b.

 SECTION 203.
-PRESUMPTION OF UNLIMITED AUTHORITY; EXCEPTION.
+PRESUMPTION OF UNLIMITED AUTHORITY.
+Subject to